Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more. Learn how tryptophan supplements and foods can help.

 You may recall from the chart at the beginning of this article that tryptophan is first broken down into 5-HTP and is then converted to serotonin.

-But there are three compelling reasons supplemental tryptophan is superior to 5-HTP:
+But there are three compelling reasons that make supplemental tryptophan superior to 5-HTP:

 - Tryptophan more readily enters the brain than 5-HTP.

-- Studies have not conclusively proven that 5-HTP helps depression.
+- Research has not conclusively shown that 5-HTP helps depression.

 This last drawback is a deal breaker.